JamesNewton/Vision/README.md

 - `smart_sentry.py` basic code to read out an old standard video stream and process 1 frame in n from that.
 - `slow_sentry.py` switches to single image captures at a much slower rate, which still works just fine.
+- `check_coup_door.py` is an attempt to use a camera to check if a door is open by comparing the brightness of the door area with the surrounding area of the same color.
+- `radmon.py` isn't vision related.
+It just interfaces with a radiation monitor to integrate that data.
-- `multi-sentry.py` supports multiple cameras, including more modern streaming only units like the topo (and automatically re-connects if the feed freezes), white still limiting processing via customizable "ROI" (Region Of Interest) and time of day limits.
+- `multi-sentry.py` supports multiple cameras, including more modern streaming only units like the topo (and automatically re-connects if the feed freezes), white still limiting processing via customizable "ROI" (Region Of Interest) and time of day limits including offsets from sunrise or sunset, which are estimated via lat / lon.
 It also supports a tasmota device to ring a doorbell or flash a light when a person is seen.
 It also writes out a file to trigger a notification via a <a href="https://github.com/JamesNewton/MagicLand">web server script</a>.

 ## Docker Image
 A new docker image can be produced by building a Docker file.
 For example: